Jaiminkansagara1327/C-_Language_Projects/README.md

 Description
 This is a simple calculator project implemented in C++.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-Calculator Project
-Description
-This is a simple calculator project implemented in C++.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Features
 Addition: Add two numbers together.
 Subtraction: Subtract one number from another.